 - rifampicin, a medicine used to treat bacterial infections

 - medicines used for muscle relaxation in anaesthesia

-These medicines may be affected by Dalacin C or may affect how well Dalacin C works.
-You may need different amounts of your medicine or you may need to take different medicines.
-Your doctor or pharmacist may have more information on medicines to be careful with or avoid while taking Dalacin C.
+Some medicines may be affected by Dalacin C or may affect how well it works.
+You may need different amounts of your medicines, or you may need to take different medicines.
+Your doctor will advise you.

 If you do not understand the instructions in this leaflet, ask your doctor or pharmacist for help.

-One (1) capsule (150 mg) every six hours is the usual dose.
+The usual adult dose of Dalacin C is one capsule of 150 mg taken four times a day.
 The number of capsules may increase with more serious infections.
 Your doctor will tell you how long to take your capsules.

 Dalacin C capsules are not recommended in children for formulation reasons.